- Step 1: Add a new Leen Bakker connection in Channable

 Best practices

-Adding multiple attribute values: when adding multiple values in an attribute field for Mirakl Marketplaces, separate each value with a pipe symbol "|" to ensure proper detection and processing.
+Adding multiple attribute values: When adding multiple values in an attribute field for Mirakl Marketplaces, separate each value with a pipe symbol "|" to ensure proper detection and processing.

 Seller's Product ID for Single/simple products: Please note that there are two attributes named 'SellerArticleId' and 'SellerProductId,' respectively.
 'SellerProductId' refers to the Parent ID, while 'SellerArticleId' refers to the variant items.
 For single products, both attributes must be filled with the same value.